presalytics/WSGI-Microservice-Middleware/README.md

 * `REQUEST_ID_HEADER`: The http request header containing a the request-id to including in logs.
 If not supplied, defaults to `X-Request-Id`.

+* `LOG_TOKENS`: Instructs `RequestIdMiddleware` to add Bearer Authentication tokens to request logs when available.
+Defaults to True.

 ### Usage

 These middleware are applied by wrapping the wsgi application object in you code by the middleware class.
 Examples below: